HallofFamer/Lox2/README.md

 ### Lox2 v2.3.0
 - Additional type system enhancement for union types, with `|` operator on types such as `String | Number`.
+- Type ascription using `as` keyword, allowing userland to specify the type of an expression rather than inferred by compiler.
+- Trailing closure similar to Kotlin and Swift which allows last lambda argument to be placed outside of parenthesis.
 - Add new namespace `clox.ext` which may be optionally enabled/disabled in lox2.ini, add new package `clox.ext.text` for text processing.
-- Improved type system with non-nullable by default for type declaration, as well as variance for method parameter/return types.
-- Trailing closure similar to Kotlin and Swift which allows last lambda argument to be placed outside of parenthesis.

 ### Lox2 v2.4.0
 - Support for structural pattern matching using `match` keyword, remove `switch` statement as it has been superceded.
 - Enhanced Generics/parametric polymorphism with constraints on generic type parameters using `extends` or `with` keywords.
-- Object literal syntax similar to Javascript which can be good for configuration objects.
+- Improved type system with non-nullable by default for type declaration, as well as variance for method parameter/return types.
 - Foreign function interface(FFI) as a way to write Lox2 libraries in C and load in lox script.

 ### Lox2 v2.5.0
 - C# style property accessor syntax which provides a flexible way to access and modify the value of instance fields.
+- Support for "this type" in method declarations using `this` or `this class`, which allows returning the same type as the class in which methods are declared.
+- Implement a profiler which can identify the "Hotspots" of the program and how long they execute, prerequiste for future JIT.
 - Add new package `clox.ext.sql` which supports database connections and queries for mysql/mariadb, postgres, sqlite, etc.
-- Add Lox2 CLI to run Lox scripts easily from command line, backed by libuv.
-- Implement a profiler which can identify the "Hotspots" of the program and how long they execute, prerequiste for future JIT.

 ### Lox2 v2.6.0
 - Initial implementation of tracing JIT compiler that optimizes hot loops, only for x64 architecture.
+- Object literal syntax similar to Javascript which can be good for configuration objects.
+- Refine `if` and `match` as expressions, with the value produced being the last expression/statement of the expression body.
+- Add Lox2 CLI to run Lox scripts easily from command line, backed by libuv.

+### Lox2 v2.7.0
+- Add control flow graph (CFG) and data flow analysis in the compiler, which can be used for constant propagation, dead code elimination and other optimizations.
+- Improvement of JIT compiler with further optimizations made possible from Lox2's new CFG and data  flow analysis.
 - First class continuation with keyword `thisContext`, enabling manipulation of call stack in userland.
-- Refine `if` and `match` as expressions, with the value produced being the last expression/statement of the expression body.
 - Add new package `clox.ext.gui` which supports writing GUI applications using gtk binding for Lox2.